20 Best Things to Do in Grand Teton National Park

 Distance: 5.7 miles / 9.2 km

-Going along with the hike to Hidden Falls Trail above, the Inspiration Point Trail and Hidden Falls Trail are most commonly combined into one longer adventure.
+Going along with both the Jenny Lake Loop Trail and Hidden Falls Trail mentioned above, the Inspiration Point Trail is simply the continuation of the short hike off the loop to Hidden Falls, which is why the two are most commonly treated as one adventure.

 Read My Separate Post: Inspiration Point Trail